Himalaya-Library/Himalaya/README.md

 ## Installation
 CMake is used to generate build files.
-To create these build files, you have to create a separate build directory.
+To create these build files, you should create a separate build directory inside Himalaya's top directory.
 Run:
 ```
+cd $HIMALAY_PATH
 mkdir build
 cd build
-cmake PATH_TO_HIMALAYA_DIR
+cmake ..
 ```
 By default the code is compiled optimized.